License Compliance Center

 *Product line is defined as any license group (Virtual Desktop, Virtual App, Workspace, and Endpoint Management/ XenMobile and any edition of these) that is in production.

 When customers upgrade from one edition to another within the same product line, they are no longer entitled to the previous editions.
 An upgrade is when moving from one edition to another and a trade-up is when a customer trades in an old standalone product for a new product and/or bundle.
 Please refer to the rules contained in the “Grace Period” section under the "On-premise product and license models" tab.
+Upgrades and migrations must be completed in 90 days OF RECEIPT OF THE NEW LICENSES and any changes must be approved by Citrix Legal.

 Customers are prohibited from using Proof of Concept (PoC) and/or trial licenses in a production environment or for multiple terms beyond the initial expiration of the PoC or trial licenses, unless approved in writing by Citrix.
+Customers are prohibited from adding partner demo, Not-For-Resale or Evaluation/Trial licenses in their production environment.